 The house was built for Mrs Mary Donaldson and her husband William, a Sydney merchant.
 It remained in Donaldson family ownership and occupation for 80 years, with minimal alterations to furnishings and building fabric.
-When the last of the family, Miss Mary Donaldson, died in 1994 aged 91, Tulkiyan became the property of Ku-Ring-Gai Council.
+Tulkiyan was bequeathed by Miss Margaret Donaldson to Ku-ring-gai Council in 1985.

 Photographer: James Whitelock